MagicMirrorOrg/MagicMirror/README.md

 >
 >Of course, a bundled version can be complimentary to the regular un-bundled version.
 And I'm sure a lot of (new) users will opt for the bundled version.
 But this means those users won't be motivated to take a peek under the hood.
 They will just remain 'users'.
 They won't become contributors, and worse: they won't be motivated to take their first steps in software development.
 >
 >And to be honest: motivating curious users to step out of their comfort zone and take those first steps is what drives me in this project.
-Therefor my ultimate goal is this project is to keep it as accessible as possible."
+Therefore my ultimate goal is this project is to keep it as accessible as possible."
 >
 > ~ Michael Teeuw